JonathanWilbur/mueller-report/volume1.md

 **\[ REDACTED: Harm to Ongoing Matter \]** 40
 **\[ REDACTED: Harm to Ongoing Matter \]** 41

-#### 2. U.s. Operations Through Ira-Controlled Social Media Accounts
+#### 2. U.S. Operations Through IRA-Controlled Social Media Accounts

 Dozens of IRA employees were responsible for operating accounts and personas on different U.S. social media platforms.
 The IRA referred to employees assigned to operate the